About the National Paralysis Resource Center

 The breadth and depth of our knowledge and connections spans multiple languages, as well as everything from what to expect in rehab, to the best equipment exchange programs, to peer support networks.

-The PRC offers a constellation of services, communities, and programs, including:
+The NPRC offers a constellation of services, communities, and programs, including:

-- Quality of Life grants for non-profit programs and projects geared towards improving the quality of life for individuals with paralysis.
+- Quality of Life Grants Program for non-profit programs and projects geared towards improving the quality of life for individuals with paralysis.

 - Peer & Family Support Program, which fosters peer-to-peer support, via trained and certified mentors.